 - Understand the smart city trust ecosystem framework.
 Adapt it to fit the vision, strategy and realities of your specific city.

 - Perform a SWOT (strengths, weaknesses, opportunities and threats) analysis using the framework to assess your smart city trust capabilities and ecosystem.

 - Use this framework to identify and address “trust gaps” in ongoing and planned smart city projects.

 - Build your smart city trust capabilities by identifying and focusing on high priority areas.
 This can be done through a combination of internal development, outsourcing, augmentation and strategic partnerships.

-An abbreviated version of this blog was originally posted on Meeting of the Minds on March 12, 2019.
-The topic of trust in the smart city is a foundational one.
+The topic of trust in the smart city is a foundational one and deserves more attention that is currently given by smart city planners.
 If you have any questions on this framework, or wish to discuss it further, please feel free to reach out.

 Thanks for reading this post.
 If you found this post useful, please share it with your network.
 Please subscribe to our newsletter and be notified of new blog articles we will be posting.
 You can also follow us on Twitter (@strategythings), LinkedIn or Facebook.